fiefdx/ScreenStreamer/README.md

 For using ScreenStreamer easily, you can use [ScreenStreamerManager](https://github.com/fiefdx/ScreenStreamerManager).

 With rtmp, you should wait a few minutes, to get the video delay down to 500ms.
+With Windows this not work, With Windows, you can minimize the window temporarily and wait to the phone's screen stopped, then restore the window.

 ScreenShots
 -----------